epsrc-abcd/abcd-website/event/README.md

 What we want to accomplish
 ======

-Make these clear from the outset.
-We'd like to discover:
+We should be clear from the outset about what we want to learn from this exercise.
+For example:

-* What's easy/hard with particular languages/approaches?
+* What's easy (or hard) with particular languages/approaches?
-* How might dependent types fit in? (cf. Agda/Idris)
-* Something about static vs. dynamic typing?
+* What is the state of the art in static (and dynamic) protocol-checking?
-* What are the main obstacles to having session types in real world languages?
+* What are the main obstacles to rollig out session types to real world languages?
 * Do session types suggest new kinds of language?

 More specific issues:

+* How might dependent types fit in?
 * Practical issues relating to expressivity (sync vs. async, binary vs. multiparty)
-* Interaction with other language features, e.g. exceptions
+* Interaction with specific language features, e.g. exceptions
 * Inference vs. type checking
 * Global type synthesis vs. projection